The Presidential Culinary Museum®

 - Two gift shops, one above ground, and one underground.

 - See our exhibit on the top floor, Clinton and Cleveland: "Democrats with good taste..."

 - Enjoy the Bush Foundation items sent from the National Archives and President Bush's planes on display.

 - Over 20+ first ladies exclusive china designs with colors.

 This is a fully guided tour of the private and public collections of Chef Martin CJ Mongiello - a former Executive Chef to the President of the United States of America including exhibit items and artifacts sent by the National Archives and several Presidential Foundations.
-We are located in what is known as, The White House in the town named after the President, Grover, NC.
+We are located in what is known as, The White House, in the town named after the President, Grover, NC.
 Other collections from private foundations include the Miller, Griffith, Mancuso, Bush, Trump, Carter, Reagan, Clinton families, and libraries.
 Additionally showcases the US Navy, our own Presidential Food Service, and why the White House has two restaurants inside of it, staffed by Navy chefs, and how Captain Patrick J. Casey, USN, Ret.
 Commanding Officer of the USS Asheville and Vice Admiral Albert Konetzni, Jr., USN, Ret. sent chef Marti away to the White House Military Office (WHMO).
 Casey is featured in Main Case of Glass #7 and Mirror, on floor one, since 2008.
 Listed in the Official Museum Directory in partnership with the American Association of Museums.
 The tour traverses three levels of the historic mansion including underground servants quarters.
 On some events, it may also include the grounds tour, outside.
 Click here to sign up for our once a month newsletter.

 Including Presidential Culinary Library™ holdings and The Presidential Service Center™ honoring the White House Military Office Presidential Service Badge (PSB) holders, Presidential Food Service, Former White House Chefs and Alumni members.
-Senior Curator and former White House Military Chef, former Camp David Resort Manager Martin CJ Mongiello and wife curator, Licensed Executive Chef Stormy Mongiello, former White House Military Chef Sam Morgante, former White House Military Office member and Spirits Director Travis McVey (creator of Heroes Vodka), Chef de Cuisine Kim Hambright, Sous Chefs James Blakely - Johnsie Adams and Chef Tournant Caleb Young.
+Senior Curator, former White House Military Chef, former Camp David Resort Manager Martin CJ Mongiello and wife curator, Licensed Executive Chef Stormy Mongiello, former White House Military Office member and Spirits Director Travis McVey (creator of Heroes Vodka), Chef de Cuisine Kim Hambright, Sous Chefs Alicia Guinyard and Chef Tournant Sean Downey.